The six-episode anime OVA Devil Hunter Yohko

 - Dark Magical Girl: Ayako.

-- Disappeared Dad: Yohko's father is never present or even mentioned in the entire series.
-Though her mother is shown talking to someone she loves on the phone in episode one, the man's identity is never revealed.
+- Disappeared Dad: We never see (or hear about/from) Yohko's father during the entire series.
+Though her mother is shown talking to someone she loves on the phone in the first episode, the man's identity is never revealed.
 It's rather implied through her delinquent and irresponsible behavior that Sayoko was a single teen mom.

 - Evil Twin: Ayako, Yohko's identical cousin from Devil Hunter Yohko 6.

-- Filler / Four is Death: The producers refused to make an actual fourth OVA episode; instead, they put together a number of music videos as a special release in lieu of an actual episode.
-Since the episode wasn't released with an actual number in Japan (it was called "Super Music Clip"), ADV came up with the title Devil Hunter Yohko 4-EVER as a way of working the number four into the series.
+- Filler / Four Is Death: The producers refused to make an actual fourth OVA episode; instead, they put together a number of music videos as a special release in lieu of an actual episode.
+Since the episode never had an actual number in Japan (it was released as "Super Music Clip"), ADV came up with the title Devil Hunter Yohko 4-EVER as a way of working the number four into the series.

-- Hey, It's That Voice!: Yohko and Ayako's voice actor, Aya Hisakawa, would later reprise a role as a Magical Warrior Girl — Sailor Mercury.
+- Hey, It's That Voice!: Yohko and Ayako's voice actor, Aya Hisakawa, would later voice another Magical Warrior Girl (Sailor Mercury).